-- 1) Board: The Board of Directors of Rotary International. - 2) Club: A Rotary club. - 3) Code or Code of Policies: The Rotary Code of Policies as contained in this article and the other articles of this document. - 4) Constitutional Documents: The Constitution and Bylaws of Rotary International and the Standard Rotary Club Constitution. - 5) Councils: The RI Council on Legislation and Council on Resolutions. - 6) Foundation: The Rotary Foundation of Rotary International. - 7) General Officers of RI: The president, president-elect, vice-president, treasurer, other directors and the general secretary. - 8) General Secretary: The duly elected or acting general secretary of Rotary International. - 9) Governor: A governor of a Rotary district. - 10) Legislation: Enactment and position statement proposed for the Council on Legislation - 11) Member: A member, other than an honorary member, of a Rotary club. - 12) Partner: One of a couple with legally married status. - 13) Rotaract club: A club of young adults. - 14) Rotaractor: A member of a Rotaract club. - 15) RI: Rotary International. - 16) Rotary Entity/Rotary Entities: Rotary International, The Rotary Foundation, a Rotary club or group of clubs, a Rotary district or group of districts, a Rotary Fellowship, Rotary Action Groups, and administrative territorial units of Rotary International.
+- 1) Board: The Board of Directors of Rotary International. - 2) Club: A Rotary club. - 3) Code or Code of Policies: The Rotary Code of Policies as contained in this article and the other articles of this document. - 4) Constitutional Documents: The Constitution and Bylaws of Rotary International and the Standard Rotary Club Constitution. - 5) Councils: The RI Council on Legislation and Council on Resolutions. - 6) Foundation: The Rotary Foundation of Rotary International. - 7) General Officers of RI: The president, president-elect, vice-president, treasurer, other directors and the general secretary. - 8) General Secretary: The duly elected or acting general secretary of Rotary International. - 9) Governor: A governor of a Rotary district. - 10) Legislation: Enactment and position statement proposed for the Council on Legislation - 11) Member: A member, other than an honorary member, of a Rotary club. - 12) Partner: One of a couple of the same or opposite sex, with legally married or civil union status or in a mutually recognised relationship. - 13) Rotaract club: A club of young adults. - 14) Rotaractor: A member of a Rotaract club. - 15) RI: Rotary International. - 16) Rotary Entity/Rotary Entities: Rotary International, The Rotary Foundation, a Rotary club or group of clubs, a Rotary district or group of districts, a Rotary Fellowship, Rotary Action Groups, and administrative territorial units of Rotary International.
 Individual RI Programs are not considered Rotary Entities. - 17) Rotary Marks: The intellectual property owned by RI.
-See Section 33.005. - 18) Rotary Senior Leaders: Those individuals serving as current, incoming, and past RI presidents; current, incoming, and past RI directors; and current, incoming, and past Foundation trustees.
+See Section 34.005. - 18) Rotary Senior Leaders: Those individuals serving as current, incoming, and past RI presidents; current, incoming, and past RI directors; and current, incoming, and past Foundation trustees.

 - 19) Secretariat: The world headquarters and international offices of Rotary International. - 20) Staff: The employees of Rotary International. - 21) TRF: The Rotary Foundation of Rotary International. - 22) Trustees: The Trustees of The Rotary Foundation of Rotary International.
-(October 2019 Mtg., Bd.
+(April 2021 Mtg., Bd.
 Dec.
-57)
+148)